abugail/recipes/dinner/carmelized-onion-pasta-gratin.md

 ### Cooking Instructions

-1. Cut onions lengthwise into ¼inch slices.
+1. Cut onions lengthwise into ¼ inch slices.
 2. Place **onions** and **2 tablespoons olive oil** in wide, thick-bottomed sauté pan.
 3. Cook over medium heat, stirring occasionally, 45 minutes or until onions cook down to about 2 cups.
 4. *Remove from heat and set aside.*